top of page

 - The Chorus runs its own week-long summer camp program for its children and teenagers each August to prepare them for the season ahead and to teach them music fundamentals.

-- The Chorus has performed 14 U.S. premieres of British choral works and has undertaken five large-scale concert tours abroad, twice to Great Britain and once to Italy.
-As part of these tours, the Chorus performed at King’s College Chapel, Westminster Abbey, Canterbury Cathedral, Saint Mark’s Basilica in Venice, Saint Peter’s Basilica at the Vatican, Smetana Hall in Prague, Stephansdom in Vienna, and the Matthias Coronation Church in Budapest.
+- The Chorus has performed 17 U.S. premieres of British choral works and has undertaken six large-scale concert tours abroad.
+As part of these tours, the Chorus performed at King’s College Chapel, Westminster Abbey, Canterbury Cathedral, Saint Mark’s Basilica in Venice, Saint Peter’s Basilica at the Vatican, Smetana Hall in Prague, Stephansdom in Vienna, and the Matthias Coronation Church in Budapest, the Thomaskirche in Leipzig, Chartres Cathedral, and St. George's Royal Chapel, Windsor.
 The Chorus also performed the Dvorak Requiem for the prestigious closing concert of the 1987 Spoleto Festival of Two Worlds.

-- The Chorus most recently toured Central Europe in July 2014 and Germany in July 2017.
-A France tour is currently in the planning phases for July 2023.
+- The Chorus most recently toured Central Europe in July 2014, Germany in July 2017, and France and England in July 2024.

 George Kent Performance Hall